everbloom-media/.github/README.md

 # Hi!
 Hej!
 Hallo!

 We're a group of creators & artists creating engaging content and experiences.
-We primarily focus on gaming content and pool our talents to create games, services for our communities.
+We primarily focus on gaming content and pool our talents to create experiences for our communities.

 Our team comprises streamers, voice acting talent, artists & engineers.
 Much of the tech and tools we use and craft to help us realise our funky ideas are handcrafted, and delivered under the Everbloom brand to keep things straightforward.